sez11a/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 ### Manually Creating A Software Catalog [](id=lp-6-1-ugen15-manually-creating-a-software-catalog-0)

-If you do not wish to use the control panel to create your software catalog, you can create it manually by manually typing out the XML file that the Software Catalog section of the control panel would normally generate.
+If you do not wish to use the Control Panel to create your software catalog, you can create it manually by manually typing out the XML file that the Software Catalog section of the Control Panel would normally generate.
 Note that if you do this, you will not be able to use the Software Catalog portlet as a graphical user interface to your software that end users can use to download your software manually: you will have to build this yourself.
 Keep in mind many instances of Liferay Portal sit behind a firewall without access to the Internet.
 Because of this, if you are making your software available to Internet users, some of them will have to download it manually anyway, because their installations are firewalled.
 In this case, the Software Catalog portlet is the easiest way to provide a user interface for downloading your software.

 If you still wish to use a text editor to create your software catalog, you can.
 To manually create a software catalog, obtain the DTD for the XML file from Liferay's source code.
 You will find this DTD in the *definitions* folder in the Liferay source.
 It is a file called `liferay-plugin-package_6_0_0.dtd`.
 Use this DTD with a validating XML editor (a good, free choice is jEdit with all the XML plugins) to create your software catalog manually.

 ### Connecting to a Software Catalog [](id=lp-6-1-ugen15-connecting-to-a-software-catalog-0)

 If there is a software catalog of plugins you would like to point your instance of Liferay to, all you need is the URL to the catalog.
-Once you have the URL, go to the Plugin Installer in your control panel and click the *Configuration* tab.
+Once you have the URL, go to the Plugin Installer in your Control Panel and click the *Configuration* tab.
 You will see there are two fields in which you can enter URLs to plugin repositories: *Trusted Plugin Repositories* and *Untrusted Plugin Repositories*.
 Currently, the only difference between the two is to provide a visual cue for administrators as to which repositories are trusted and untrusted.

 Enter the URL to the repository to which you wish to connect in one of the fields and click *Save*.
 The portlet will connect to the repository and items from this repository will be shown in the list.